Uptown Theatre (Toronto): Demolition and redevelopment

 The site was sold to developers who planned to replace it with a condo.
 In December 2003 Priestly Demolition was engaged in demolishing the structure, when a large section of the building collapsed.
 An operator cut vital steel support beams on a roof truss.
 The roof suddenly collapsed onto the balcony structure below, pushing out the brick exterior walls.
 No workers were hurt, but parts of the brick walls fell on the neighbouring Yorkville English Academy.
 Fourteen people in the school were injured and one, Augusto Mejia Solis, a 27-year-old Costa Rican, was killed.
+In April 2004, five civil lawsuits were filed against Priestly Demolition and property owner Marco Muzzo.
 After a government investigation lasting almost a year, six charges were laid in the incident including failure to take the reasonable precaution of ensuring that a competent person inspected the internal roof structure before removing the main roof truss.

 The Uptown Residences, a 48-storey, 284 suite condo was completed on the site of the former theatre in 2011.
 A small portion of the lobby facing Yonge Street remains.